openzim/phet/README.md

 This project achieves multiple things:
 * Download PhET content
 * Generate an Index for said content
-* Generate a ZIM file containing content and index
+* Generate ZIM file(s) containing content and index

 Things this project does not yet do, but should:
 * Generate Android APK